Coatham: History

 Though Coatham is now only a 1 mi district in the town of Redcar, the need for definition was strong enough to warrant the western boundary being marked by a fence which ran the length of West Dyke Road and West Terrace.

 Coatham comprises the remaining coastal land north of the railway line from West Dyke Road to Warrenby in the west.

-The present-day Redcar & Cleveland College was a grammar school before 1975 named Sir William Turners.
+The present-day Redcar & Cleveland College was a grammar school before 1975 named Sir William Turner's.

+Coatham was formerly a chapelry in the parish of Kirk-Leatham, on 1 April 1899 Coatham became a separate civil parish, on 1 April 1921 the parish was abolished and merged with Redcar.
+Until 1974 it was in the North Riding of Yorkshire.
+From 1974 to 1996 it was in the county of Cleveland.

 Coatham Pier

 Between 1875 and 1898, Coatham had a leisure pier.
 It was intended to extend 2,000 ft into the sea, but damage in the building stage from shipping and storms curtailed the distance to 1,800 ft.
 In October 1898, the pier was struck by the 757 t Finnish freighter Birger.
 The ship had developed trouble during a storm in the North Sea and despite passing Grimsby, Scarborough and Whitby, she carried on for South Shields.
-During a ferocious storm she crashed onto the rocks at Coatham and wrecked a 60 ft section of the pier in the middle.
-Only two members of her crew of 15 were rescued; the pier collapsed a year later.
+During a ferocious storm she crashed onto the rocks at Coatham and wrecked a 60 ft section of the pier in the middle, and only two members of her crew of 15 were rescued.
+The pier collapsed a year later.

+Demographics

+In 1911 the parish had a population of 4,744.
+In the 2011 Census the area had a population of 5,326.